-From seafront yoga in Goa and football on Kenyan sands, to Sri Lankan fishing villages and Maldivian dhoni boats, we love the Indian Ocean for the laidback beach living that goes with it.
-Whether you're eating fresh seafood in Zanzibar or watching hip-swaying sega dancers in Mauritius, the pace of life here mirrors the gentle rhythms of the ocean.
+From seafront yoga in Mauritius and private beach dinners in the Seychelles, to Sri Lankan fishing villages and Maldivian dhoni boats, we love the Indian Ocean for the laidback beach living that comes with it.
+Whether you're eating fresh seafood in an over-water restaurant in the Maldives or watching hip-swaying sega dancers in Mauritius, the pace of life here mirrors the gentle rhythms of the ocean.

 Soak up the charm and culture of several destinations on a twin or multi centre holiday.
 Call our destination specialists to book or browse here for more inspiration on destinations to combine.
 Alternatively you can see some of our best deals for the Indian Ocean here.